kopaka1822/ImageViewer/Docs/filter_manual.md

 ### Source Image:

 The source image can be accesed via `Texture2D src_image` or `Texture3D src_image`.
 This is a texture view of the currently processed layer and mipmap.
-Additionally, you can use the global variables `uint layer` and `uint level` to get information about the currently processed layer or mipmap level.
+Additionally, you can use the global variables `uint level`, `uint layer` and `uint layers` to get information about the currently processed mipmap level, layer and total number of layers.
 If you need to acces a custom layer/mipmap you can use `Texture2DArray src_image_ex` or `Texture3D src_image_ex` to get the view of the entire resource.
 A linear and point `SamplerState` for texture filtering can be accessed via `linearSampler` or `pointSampler` respecitvely (clamped coordinates).

 ## Additional Preprocessor directives: